swiftcoder2020/bsl-fingerspelling-js-game/README.md

 lead to an identifiable moment of inspiration into a conceptual idea of a project that focuses on an interactive front-end website.
 This was established as an opportunity into the goal of second project, which is to develop a memory matching game that is educational to the users, specifically aiming to raise awareness of British Sign Language (abbreviated as BSL).
+This in my view was an excellent idea to utilise the functionality & capability of the JavaScript language that would enable users with a vested interest to practise and improve on their fingerspelling skills.